-Mini Pecan Pie Tarts are over the top rich and perfect for the holidays.
+Mini Pecan Pies are little vegan tarts that are over the top rich and perfect for the holidays.
 This dessert fits right in at any family gathering or elegant party.

 Happy Thanksgiving, Happy Channuka, Merry Christmas, Joyous Kwanzaa and Happy New Year everyone!